Apply for an Electrical Fittings Trading License in Dubai

 Prepare your documents: Gather passport copies, visa copies, a business plan if required, and any additional documents specified by the authority.

-Submit your application: Complete the licence application form and submit it along with the required documents and fees.
+Submit your application: Complete the license application form and submit it along with the required documents and fees.

 Receive initial approval: The free zone authority reviews your application and issues initial approval.

-Sign the licence agreement: Pay the applicable fees and sign the relevant agreements.
+Sign the license agreement: Pay the applicable fees and sign the relevant agreements.

-Obtain the licence: Receive your Electrical Fittings Trading Licence and company incorporation documents.
+Obtain the license: Receive your Electrical Fittings Trading License and company incorporation documents.

 Apply for visas: Process residency visas for shareholders, employees, and dependants as needed.